ImperialCollegeLondon/ReCoDE-HandEyeCalibration/docs/OpenCVLibraryIntro.md

 # Introduction to OpenCV Library
-OpenCV is a powerful library for applications that involve operations on images and computer vision algorithm.
-A compresive version of function/class documentation can be referred to [OpenCV documentation](https://docs.opencv.org/4.x/).
-In this markdown file, we only provide descriptions of basic functions that were used in this project.
-The following header files need to be included.
+OpenCV is a powerful library for applications that involve operations on images and computer vision algorithms.
+A comprehensive version of its function/class documentation can be found at [OpenCV documentation](https://docs.opencv.org/4.x/).
+In this section, we only provide descriptions of the basic functions that were used in this project.

+The following header files need to be included:

 ```cpp
 #include <opencv2/core.hpp>